epinio/epinio/docs/detailed-push-process.md

 registered a [Kubernetes webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) which monitors the workloads namespace for new apps.
 When a new application appears, it creates a [Service](https://kubernetes.io/docs/concepts/services-networking/service/) and an [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) for it.
 You can read how these work in Kubernetes following the provided links but if you have to know one thing is that Ingress is the thing that describes how a request that uses the Application's url is routed to the application container.
-In Kubernetes, the thing that reads that description and implements the routing is called and Ingress Controller.
+In Kubernetes, the thing that reads that description and implements the routing is called an Ingress Controller.
 Such an Ingress Controller is provided by [Traefik](https://doc.traefik.io/traefik/providers/kubernetes-ingress/).

 ## 5. Ingress implementation (Traefik)

 When you installed Epinio, it looked on your cluster to see if you had [Traefik](https://doc.traefik.io/traefik/providers/kubernetes-ingress/) running.
 If it wasn't there it installed it.
-Traefik among other things, it an Ingress Controller.
+Traefik among other things, is an Ingress Controller.
 As explained above, the Ingress Controller reads your Ingress Resource Definitions and implements the desired routing to the appropriate Services/Pods.

-In Epinio, for every application we create an Ingress that routes the traffic to you application through an subdomain that looks something like this:
+In Epinio, for every application we create an Ingress that routes the traffic to you application through a subdomain that looks something like this:

 ```
 myapplication.my_epinio_system_domain.com